Fine (Whitney Houston song)

-"Fine" is a song by American singer Whitney Houston, released as the fourth single from her 2000 compilation album, Whitney: The Greatest Hits, in September 2000.
+"Fine" is a song by American singer Whitney Houston.
+It was written and produced by Raphael Saadiq and Q-Tip for her 2000 compilation album, Whitney: The Greatest Hits.
+Released as the album's fourth and final single in September 2000, "Fine" was generally praised by critics for its sultry, soulful sound and Houston's restrained lower-register vocals, though some found the song repetitive or underwhelming.
+The song reached number 51 on the US Hot R&B/Hip-Hop Singles & Tracks chart, number 17 on the Adult R&B Songs chart, number 50 in Sweden, and number 39 in Canada.

-Composition
+Background

-"Fine" is a mid-tempo R&B tune, written and produced by Raphael Saadiq and Q-Tip.
-According to Billboard, it features "languid retro-funk guitars" and a "sneaky hook", brought to life by "richly layered harmonies".
-It was described by The Star-Ledger as having "a sleek lite-funk sound".
+"Fine" was written and produced by Raphael Saadiq and Q-Tip for Houston's 2000 compilation album, Whitney: The Greatest Hits.
+A mid-tempo R&B tune that features "languid retro-funk guitars" and a " sleek lite-funk sound," Saadiq wrote the song with Q-Tip during Houston's recording session at The Record Plant in Los Angeles, with Q-Tip developing the beat while Saadiq worked out the chords and bassline.
+Drawing inspiration from Houston herself, Saadiq had her signature style in mind while developing the track.
+Saadiq later recalled feeling nervous about asking Houston to redo a vocal take because she was rushing the lyrics.
+After seeking advice from her friend Robyn Crawford, Saadiq asked Houston to try the passage again, following advice he had previously received from Barry Gibb to frame a retake as an opportunity to "get a better one."
+According to Saadiq, Houston responded graciously and was "as sweet as she could be" during the session.

 Critical reception

 Billboard wrote that "Fine" is "perhaps her most convincing crack at urbanized pop music to date.
 [Houston] seems to have eased into the chilled soul that propels a street-wise track.
 She wisely does not give into the temptation to belt and wail her way through the song [...].
 Instead, Houston works the more sultry lower register of her voice, saving the big, beautiful notes as a dramatic accent toward the end of the cut."
 LA Weekly in its review for Whitney: The Greatest Hits wrote that "Only on the stellar R&B track 'Fine' does Whitney stand out. [...]
 'Fine' is soulful, funky and tight as hell.
 And the vocal performance ranks among Whitney's best."
 The Baltimore Sun wrote that of the new tracks on Whitney: The Greatest Hits, "only the sultry, soulful 'Fine' manages to convey any of the strengths that made Houston a star", and that, "hearing [Houston] work the tune's insistent, retro-funk groove, there's no doubting that she still has what it takes to make hits".
 CANOE reviewer Jane Stevenson felt that the song "falls flat".
 The Star-Ledger wrote that the song "grows tiresomely repetitious".
 According to New Nation the song takes Houston "to even greater heights, changing [her] vocals to a much lower tone, with an added hip-hop bassline".
 The St. Louis Post-Dispatch called it "a wonderful composition".